 - Plant spacing average 0.9 m (2.95 ft)

 The sweet potato vine (Ipomoea batatas) is a warm season crop.
-There are many varieties to choose from, including some suited to cooler climates.
-This plant is relatively pest-free and the sweet potato tuber can be stored for a long time after harvest.
+There are many varieties to choose from, including some suited for cooler climates.
+This plant is relatively pest-free, and the sweet potato tuber can be stored for a long time after harvest.

 The sweet potato vine grows best in warm to hot climates, and it can be damaged by temperatures below 50°F (10°C).